roman-kiselenko/teleskopio/README.md

 ## Development

-1. Install tauri and rust
-1. Use `pnpm` package manager
 1. `pnpm install`
-1. `pnpm tauri dev`

 ## Contributing

-**teleskopio.app** is an open-source project, and contributions are welcome.
+**teleskopio** is an open-source project, and contributions are welcome.